canonical/opensearch-operator/docs/how-to/scale-horizontally.md

 For more detail, query the
 [cluster health API](https://opensearch.org/docs/latest/api-reference/cluster-api/cluster-health/).

-First, retrieve the admin credentials:
+First, retrieve the admin credentials and the CA certificate:

 ```shell
 juju run opensearch/leader get-password
 ```

+The `get-password` action returns the admin password and the CA certificate chain.
+Save the CA certificate to a file (e.g. `cert.pem`) to use with `curl`.

 (scale-cluster-health-status)=
 ### Interpret cluster health